aiplanethub/5-week_Data_Science_Bootcamp/week-2/160-Day 1 and 2: Descriptive statistics, transformations & exploratory data analysis.md

 ### Python Lambda Function

-A lambda function that adds 10 to the number passed in as an argument, and prints the result:
+A lambda function that adds 10 to the number passed in as an argument and prints the result:

 Here’s a short article about lambda function and its applications: https://www.programiz.com/python-programming/anonymous-function

 ### Python List Comprehension

-* One of the Python’s most distinctive features is the list comprehension, which you can use to create powerful functionality within a single line of code.
+* One of Python’s most distinctive features is list comprehension, which you can use to create powerful functionality within a single line of code.
-* List comprehension is generally more compact and faster than normal functions and loops for creating list.
+* List comprehension is generally more compact and faster than normal functions and loops for creating lists.
 * MUST READ: Learn about list comprehension from here: https://www.programiz.com/python-programming/list-comprehension

 ### Python Regular Expression

 * A regular expression is a special sequence of characters that helps you match or ﬁnd other strings or sets of strings, using a specialized syntax held in a pattern.
-* Must Read: Go through the following link to get an overview of how regular expression are used in Python:
+* Must Read: Go through the following link to get an overview of how regular expressions are used in Python:
 https://www.tutorialspoint.com/python/python_reg_expressions.htm
 * It is usually a confusing topic for most programmers.
-So don’t worry if you’re not able to fully understand it.
+So don’t worry if you’re not able to understand it fully.

 ## Slide Download Link